DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/PYTHON/Controlling_LEDS_Python.md

 * 4 x Male to Female jumper wires

 ## Creating The Circuit
-Before you create the circuit make sure the raspberry pi is turned off.
+Before you create the circuit make sure the Raspberry Pi is turned off.
 To create the circuit follow the diagram below:
-**NOTE** LED's Have one longer leg called the annode is always connected to the positive supply of the circuit.
+**NOTE** LEDs Have one longer leg called the anode which is always connected to the positive supply of the circuit.
 The shorter leg called the cathode is connected to the negative side of the power supply.
 The resistors go in between the short leg and ground rail on a breadboard.

 ![LED Diagram](https://github.com/DundeeRJam/Resources/blob/master/Images/LED_Diagram.png)

 Now plug the power supply in to turn the Raspberry pi on.

 ## Code
 Your Raspberry Pi should now be booted up.
-Go to menu -> programming and click on IDLE3 python editor.
-To create a new file go to file -> new file.
+Go to Menu -> Programming and click on the IDLE3 Python editor.
+To create a new file, go to File -> New File.
 Now type the following code:

-**NOTE** Anything typed after a '#' is a comment in python.
-Programmers use this to tell other people and their selfs reading the code what is going on.
+**NOTE** Anything typed after a '#' is a comment in Python.
+Programmers use this to tell people reading the code (including themselves!) what is going on.
 ```python
 from gpiozero import LED